PabloEfrei/cloud-and-big-data-architectures-project/README.md

       "arn:aws:s3:::example-bucket/*"
     ]

-we understand that the policy gives access to all EC2 instances from account 123456789012, in S3 "example-bucket".
+we understand that the policy gives access to all EC2 instances from account 123456789012 in region us-east-1, in S3 "example-bucket".

 #### Questions : Under what condition does this policy allow access to VPC-related information?
 Which AWS region is specified?